tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 traffic keys as soon as possible.
 Note: The client_/server_application_traffic_secret_N and its associated traffic keys can only be deleted after receiving the NewKeyUpdate message.

+When using this extension, it is important to consider its interaction with ticket-based session resumption.
+If resumption occurs without a new (EC)DH exchange that provides forward secrecy, an attacker could potentially revert the security context to an earlier state, thereby negating the benefits of the extended key update.
+To preserve the security guarantees provided by key updates, endpoints MUST either invalidate any session tickets issued prior to the key update or ensure that resumption always involves a fresh (EC)DH exchange.

 # Example